Consensys/doc.goquorum/docs/HowTo/Use/add_node_examples.md

    and you have a single peer to start off with, which is node 1.

    This is all that is needed to connect to an existing network.
-Shortly after starting up, Tessera will ask node 1 about all it's peers, and then will keep a record of them for it's own use.
+Shortly after starting up, Tessera will request about all node 1 peers, and then will keep a record of them for it's own use.
    From then on, all the nodes will know about node 7 and can send private transactions to it.

 1. Let's try it!
 Let's send a private transaction from node 1 to the newly added node 7.